francisdb/scalatestleak/README.md

 # scalatestleak
 https://github.com/scalatest/scalatest/issues/1960

-Use visualvm and monitor loaded classes / metaspace / threads, try to force gc between test runs
+Use visualvm and monitor loaded classes / metaspace / threads, try to force gc using the button between `test` runs

 You should see something like this:
 ![img.png](img.png)